rust-lang/infra-team/policies/broken-nightlies.md

 A nightly will **not** be rolled back if it's broken by a critical compiler
 bug: those bugs are supposed to be caught by CI, and nightly can have compiler regressions anyway.
-There are no exceptions the policy, even if big projects are broken because of this.
+There are no exceptions, even if big projects are broken because of this.

 ## What are we going to fix